acntech/RoboSchool/README.md

 ### Flask application

+The frontend application is implemented with a Flask app and docker image built from /Roboschool with

+> docker build -f app/Dockerfile -t fabiansd/roboschool-app .

-The flask application can be started up by running:
+The application can be started up by running:

 > docker run --rm -d -p 9090:9090 fabiansd/roboschool-app